-The focus of our scope can be categorized into the following areas:
+The focus of our work is lifting up the elements that constitute a great life and can be categorized into the following themes:

-While actively pursuing solutions in our target areas, the The Gambrell Foundation is currently not soliciting or answering inbound grant proposals.
+While actively pursuing solutions in our focus areas, The Gambrell Foundation works with our partners to develop proposals for consideration.
+We are not currently accepting or reviewing unsolicited proposals.

 If you have an access code to our online grants system, please click here to access.